Your Clients May Not Be Automatically Enrolled in Medicare

 ● ● ●

 There’s a lot to go over when signing clients up for Medicare.
-Help answer their questions, or give them some reading material to prepare with Medicare.gov’s “Enrolling in Medicare Part A & Part B” booklet or this Shop & Enroll blog post on the proper times to enroll.
+Help answer their questions, or give them some reading material to prepare with Medicare.gov’s “Enrolling in Medicare Part A & Part B” booklet.

-Editor’s Note: This article was originally published in March 2018.
+Editor’s Note: This post was originally published in March 2018.
 It has been updated to include relevant information to the 2023 plan year.

 Share Post